aurovrata/post-my-contact-form-7/README.txt

 the filter also passes the form key, should you want to distinguish between forms.

+= 27.
+How can I customise the intialisation of a Select2 field? =

+If you want to load your own intialisation script to customise the select2 dropdown then you need to use the filter below to stop the plugin from using the default initialisation.
+Please read the FAQ 10 on how to load custom scripts to make sure you trigger your script after the form is mapped.

+`
+add_filter( 'cf7_2_post_filter_cf7_delay_select2_launch', '__return_true');
+`

 == Screenshots ==

 1. 1.You can map your form fields to post fields and meta-fields.
 You can save the mapping as a draft.
 You can also change the custom post attributes that will be used to create the post.
 The default ones are `public, show_ui, show_in_menu, can_export, has_archive, exclude_from_search`.
 For more information, please consult the custom post [documentation](https://codex.wordpress.org/Function_Reference/register_post_type).